alexgmzdev/alexgmzdev/README.md

 ### Tecnologías que estoy aprendiendo:
 💻-JAVA

-💻-Kotlin and Android Studio
+💻-Kotlin y Android Studio

 💻-MySql

-💻-HTML, CSS and JavaScript
+💻-HTML, CSS y JavaScript

 <!--
 **alexgmzdev/alexgmzdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.